|

 Tips for Planning Your Itinerary

 Delete duplicates.
 Every sight in Europe is unique and worth seeing in its own right.
 But let's get real.
 After you see a few Greek temples, they all start looking the same.
 Unless you're an academic or have unlimited time, start getting selective.
-See Versailles or Fontainebleau, but not both.
+When it comes to fancy French palaces near Paris, see Versailles or Fontainebleau, but not both.
 In the Alps, the Jungfrau sounds good, but so does the Schilthorn.
 Pick one, enjoy the heck out of it, and move on.

 Sidetrip selectively.
 Day trips add variety, and I highly recommend them.
 But if you only have one day in Florence, don't try to fit in Pisa—you'll end up seeing neither.
 Pick your excursions wisely, and don't let them take away time from the main city you're visiting.
 Budget a full day to see any destination that's more than a city bus ride away.